x-datascience-datacamp/datacamp-master/README.md

 - ML approaches to deal with imbalanced data
 - **Working on data challenges**

-## Day 4: Feature engineering and model inspection
+## Day 4: Working with complex data

 - Feature engineering and advanced encoding of categorical features
+- Working with signals and time series
 - Model inspection: Partial dependence plots, Feature importance
 - **Working on data challenges**